System Design Space

 What this book covers

-This is a compact intro to deep learning and data science: fundamentals first, then practical tasks, and finally implementation patterns in three mainstream frameworks.
+This is a short and approachable introduction to deep learning and data analysis: mathematical foundations and classical machine learning algorithms first, then applied tasks and hands-on work in three popular frameworks.

 Structure: 8 chapters